-Pulwama attack was carried out by local disaffected Kashmiri, Imran Khan says in US

-The prime minister of Pakistan claimed the attacker was radicalised by the ‘brutality of security forces’ in India.
+Pakistan PM Imran Khan says 30,000 to 40,000 militants still operate from his country

+Khan also claimed that before his Pakistan Tehreek-i-Insaf government came to power, there was a lack of political will to fight militancy.
+“There was a watershed in Pakistani politics,” he said, according to ANI.
+“In 2014, the Pakistani Taliban slaughtered 150 school children at Army Public School.
+All the political parties signed the National Action Plan and we all decided after that, that we will not allow any militant groups to operate inside Pakistan.”

+“We are the first government that has started disarming militant groups,” Khan said.
+“This is the first time it’s happening.
+We’ve taken over their institutes, their seminaries.
+We have administrators there.”

-Pakistan Prime Minister Imran Khan on Tuesday claimed his country was unnecessarily blamed for the attack on Indian security personnel in Jammu and Kashmir’s Pulwama district in February that ratcheted up tensions between the two countries, Samaa TV reported.
+But Imran Khan also claimed that his country was unnecessarily blamed for the attack on Indian security personnel in Jammu and Kashmir’s Pulwama district in February that ratcheted up tensions between the two countries, Samaa TV reported.

-Khan, who made the remarks during a discussion at the US Institute of Peace in Washington DC, said the attack was “clearly an indigenous thing”.
+Khan said the attack was “clearly an indigenous thing”.
 “It was a Kashmiri boy radicalised by the brutality of security forces, he blew himself up,” he alleged.
 “But because this group claimed responsibility, which was in India as well, Jaish-e-Mohammed was operating in India, but Pakistan suddenly came in the limelight.”

 Khan’s comments were in response to a question on whether the latest crackdown on militants in Pakistan would continue and if Lashkar-e-Taiba chief Hafiz Saeed would remain in police custody.